Unique Device Identifier (UDI) Final Rule

 This is a “unit of use” issue.
 If you sell ten individually packaged devices ONLY in an outer pack, the individual devices do not require a UDI.
 Generally, labeling the outer pack with the UDI is sufficient.
 This assumes the device is stored and used that way.

-UDI has been implemented to facilitate postmarket surveillance activities, including the identification of medical devices through its distribution and use.
+UDI has been implemented to facilitate postmarket surveillance activities, including identifying medical devices through their distribution and use.
 FDA believed a significant part of this was the ability for healthcare professionals and users to “search” a database to locate information about devices.
 This resulted in the creation of the Global Unique Device Identification Database (GUDID) system, which is a repository for 60-plus attributes for each Device Identifier and its corresponding Labeler information.
 Federal Register – GUDID Information

 How do we submit data to the Global UDI Database?

-There are two standard-based methods to submit date to the Global UDI Database (GUDID) – structured input via an FDA web interface, or using the Health Level 7 Structured Product Labeling (HL7 SPL) process.
+There are two standard-based methods to submit data to the Global UDI Database (GUDID) – structured input via an FDA web interface or using the Health Level 7 Structured Product Labeling (HL7 SPL) process.
 HL7 SPL is in XML format and uses the FDA electronic submission gateway as the pathway to input data into GUDID.
-To submit data to GUDID, you first need to request a GUDID user account from the FDA.
+To submit data to GUDID, you must first request a GUDID user account from the FDA.
 Data is submitted one record at a time for both methods.
 There is no batch process.
 Federal Register – GUDID Submission

 What additional information needs to be printed on a label under this new rule?